ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 __Content replicated__:

 * The content of the replicated items data is Not changed.
-* If content change is required then you can define [ETL tasks](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task#ravendb-etl-task--vs--replication-task) that use transformation scripts.
+* If content change is required then consider using [ETL tasks](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task#ravendb-etl-task--vs--replication-task) that use transformation scripts.
 {NOTE/}

 ---